Myspace: 2009–2016: Decline and sale by News Corporation

-2016–present: Time Inc. and Meredith Corporation ownership
+2016–2019: Time Inc. and Meredith Corporation ownership

-On February 11, 2016, it was announced that Myspace and its parent company had been bought by Time Inc.; On January 31, 2018, Time Inc. was in turn purchased by Meredith Corporation, who went on to sell a number of Time Inc.'s assets, including (as it announced on November 4, 2019) selling its equity in Viant, the parent company of Specific Media, back to Viant Technology Holding Inc.
+On February 11, 2016, it was announced that Myspace and its parent company had been bought by Time Inc. On January 31, 2018, Time Inc. was in turn purchased by Meredith Corporation, who went on to sell a number of Time Inc.'s assets, including (as it announced on November 4, 2019) selling its equity in Viant, the parent company of Specific Media, back to Viant Technology Holding Inc.

-In May 2016, the data for almost 360 million Myspace accounts was offered on the "Real Deal" dark market website, which included email addresses, usernames and weakly encrypted passwords (SHA1 hashes of the first 10 characters of the password converted to lowercase and stored without a cryptographic salt).
+In May 2016, the data for almost 360 million Myspace accounts was offered on TheRealDeal dark market website, which included email addresses, usernames, and weakly encrypted passwords (SHA1 hashes of the first 10 characters of the password converted to lowercase and stored without a cryptographic salt).
 The exact data breach date is unknown, but analysis of the data suggests it was exposed around eight years before being made public, around mid-2008 to early 2009.

+Since 2019: Viant Technology Holding Inc. ownership

+In March 2019, Myspace lost all content before 2016 after a faulty server migration.

+The terms of service of Myspace have not been changed by Viant.
+The privacy policy was last revised on June 24, 2024.

+As of October 5, 2024, Myspace was placed in a read-only mode of sorts, and no new articles have been published since early 2022.
+Most images on the site are broken, and existing songs also could not be played.

 Features

-Since YouTube's founding in 2005, Myspace users had the ability to embed YouTube videos in their profiles.
-Realizing the competitive threat to its new Myspace Videos service, the site banned embedded YouTube videos from its user profiles, which was widely protested by Myspace users, prompting the site to lift it shortly thereafter.
+From YouTube's founding in 2005, Myspace users could embed YouTube videos in their profiles.
+Considering this a competitive threat to its new Myspace Videos service, the site in late 2005 banned embedded YouTube videos from user profiles, which was widely protested by Myspace users, prompting the site to lift the ban shortly after.

 There were a variety of environments in which users could access Myspace content on their mobile phones.
 In early 2006, mobile phone provider Helio released a series of mobile phones utilizing a service known as Myspace Mobile to access and edit one's profile and communicate with and view the profiles of other members.
 Additionally, UIEvolution and Myspace developed a mobile version of Myspace for a wider range of carriers, including AT&T, Vodafone and Rogers Wireless.
-In August 2006, Myspace began offering classified ads, which grew by 33 percent during the following year.
+In August 2006, Myspace began offering classified ads, a service which grew by 33 percent during the following year.
 It previously had an instant messaging tool called MySpace IM.
 Myspace used an implementation of Telligent Community for its forum system.